jhchabran/dotfiles/README.md

 When it comes to git, it's pretty vanilla:
 - straight `git` commands, aliasing only confuses me, I never seem to remember them.
+- `gco` to switch branches with fuzzy finding
 - _delta_ to provide more readable diffs, and I really like the side by side view.
 - half the time, git commands are performed within the editor, with plugins.